Kinder Institute Residential College

 Q: What is the Kinder Institute Residential College?

-A: Conceived and proposed in collaboration with the College of Arts & Science and MU Residential Life, it will be Mizzou’s first undergraduate residential college, providing unrivaled opportunities for first-year students interested in American history and politics to live and learn together in historic Wolpers Hall.
-Members of the Residential College will take classes together during the fall and spring semesters on the founding and early history of the United States, build a community through the Residential College’s academic and extracurricular programs, receive valuable mentorship from the college’s in-house R.A. and graduate student Collegiate Fellow, and be introduced to the Kinder Institute’s world-class faculty and the full breadth of our undergraduate programming.
+A: Conceived and proposed in collaboration with the College of Arts & Science and MU Residential Life, it is Mizzou’s first undergraduate residential college, providing unrivaled opportunities for first-year students of all backgrounds and academic pursuits who are interested in American history and politics to live and learn together in historic Wolpers Hall and to begin forming a close-knit intellectual community right when they get to campus.
+Members of the Residential College take classes together during the fall and spring semesters on the founding and early history of the United States, build a community through the Residential College’s academic and extracurricular programs, receive valuable mentorship from the college’s in-house R.A. and graduate student Collegiate Fellow, form relationships with the Kinder Institute’s world-class faculty and get early exposure to the full breadth of our undergraduate programming.

 Q: How do I sign up?